gekaklam/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+- This is a list
+- Of my favorite things
+- It also includes emoji :bowtie: